fogleman/rush/README.md

 ### Example Puzzle Solution

 The solver found a solution to this puzzle in 75 milliseconds.
 It requires 50 moves (82 steps).
+Only 3,519 distinct states were found while searching this puzzle.
+But the memoization cache was queried 595,093 times.

 ![Example](https://i.imgur.com/eWnPtLo.gif)